lukas-tr/quick-open-widget/readme.md

 Download the latest installer [here](https://github.com/lukas-tr/quick-open-widget/releases/latest).
 If the installer can't download required files, download the 7z archive manually and place it in the same directory as the installer.
 Updates will be installed automatically.

+How to install additional commands: Double click any .quickopencsv or .quickopenjson and the commands will be added or updated.
+You can also download them directly from https://quick-open-widget.firebaseapp.com/ (click "install" with Quick Open Widget installed);

 ## Features and planned features

 * [x] Use the keyboard or mouse to execute commands (except textBox)